-- any adjoining rural, industrial, inland port, or knowledge zone; and - 2. on the safe, efficient and cost-effective operation of important infrastructure, land transport infrastructure, and the strategic transport network.
+- any adjoining rural, industrial, inland port, or knowledge zone; and - on the safe, efficient and cost-effective operation of important infrastructure, land transport infrastructure, and the strategic transport network.

-The proposal will give rise to no reverse sensitivity effects.
+The pro with SH 73 posal will give rise to no reverse sensitivity effects.
 It is not expected that the proposal will create issues on the safe, efficient and cost-effective operation of the land transport infrastructure, and the strategic transport network.